ahmed-moubtahij/k-means/README.md

 - Look into `#include <immintrin.h>` compiler intrinsics

 ## Thanks
 My thanks go to a few competent minds from the #includecpp Discord who helped me in understanding the C++ ins and outs to write this code: sarah, Léo, marcorubini, oktal, Lesley Lai and ninjawedding.
+Also Lorely for the CMake stuff.